euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 Figures :ref:`ch20110201a`, :ref:`ch20110201b` and :ref:`ch20110214` show
 temperature maps for coronal holes.
-Note that these figures are shown with different colour scales to each other and to figures :ref:`qs20110128`, :ref:`qs20110208` and :ref:`qs20110221`.
-The coronal holes shown in figures :ref:`ch20110201a` and :ref:`ch20110201b` (henceforth coronal holes 1 and 2), were observed at 2011-02-01 00:00 in the northern and southern hemispheres respectively, and the one in figure :ref:`ch20110214` (coronal hole 3) was observed at 201-02-14 00:00.
+Note that these figures are shown with different colour scales to each other and to Figures :ref:`qs20110128`, :ref:`qs20110208` and :ref:`qs20110221`.
+The coronal holes shown in Figures :ref:`ch20110201a` and :ref:`ch20110201b` (henceforth coronal holes 1 and 2), were observed at 2011-02-01 00:00 in the northern and southern hemispheres respectively, and the one in Figure :ref:`ch20110214` (coronal hole 3) was observed at 201-02-14 00:00.
 The minimum, mean and maximum temperatures found for the regions mapped were: log(T) = 5.6, 6.03 and 6.52 for coronal hole 1; log(T) = 5.6, 6.02 and 6.32 for coronal hole 2; and log(T) = 5.6, 6.02 and 6.37